 The unit's research activities are monitored and evaluated on an annual basis, compared to targets, and the causes of deviations are examined.
 The unit's focus areas are systematically analyzed for their visibility within the university, external visibility, international presence, and areas of expertise.
 Their alignment with the targets is also analyzed.
 Incentive and recognition mechanisms are employed based on performance.
 Competition with rivals and benchmarking with selected units are followed.
-Performance evaluations are ensured to be systematic and sustainable.
+Performance evaluations are ensured to be systematic ana sustainable.

-1

-1 2 3 4 5

-There are no mechanisms in the unit for monitoring and evaluating research performance. rules, and indicators for established for monitoring and evaluating research performance are used across the unit. monitored in the unit and There are internalized, systematic, sustainable, and exemplary practices in place.
+1 2 3 4 5 There are no mechanisms in the unit for monitoring and evaluating research performance.
+The unit has principles, rules, and indicators for monitoring and evaluating research performance. established for monitoring and evaluating research performance are used across the unit.
+Research performance is monitored in the unit and evaluated in collaboration with relevant stakeholders for improvement. systematic, sustainable,